Graph cover-saturation: Coverage and Saturation

 \begin{proof} For any non-adjacent vertices $x$ and $y$ in $G$, $G+xy$ has a copy of $F$ that uses $xy$.
 Since each component of $F$ is $k$-connected, by Menger's theorem, there are $k$ vertex-disjoint $x$-$y$-paths in $F$, and thus too in $G+xy$.
 Hence we have $k-1$ vertex disjoint $x$-$y$-paths in $G$.
 Since this is true for arbitrary non-adjacent $x$ and $y$ in $G$, $G$ is $(k-1)$-connected. \end{proof}

-\begin{lem} If every connected component of $F$ is $k$-edge-connected and $G$ is $F$-dom-sat, then $G$ is $(k-1)$-edge-connected. \end{lem}
+\begin{lem} If every connected component of $F$ is $k$-edge-connected and $G$ is $F$-cov-sat, then $G$ is $(k-1)$-edge-connected. \end{lem}

-\begin{proof} Adjacent vertices in $G$ are connected by $k$ edge-disjoint paths in $G$ because $G$ is $F$-dominated.
+\begin{proof} Adjacent vertices in $G$ are connected by $k$ edge-disjoint paths in $G$ because $G$ is $F$-covered.
 Non-adjacent vertices in $G$ are dealt with using the fact that $G$ is $F$-semi-saturated, in the fashion of the previous proof. \end{proof}

-The natural interaction between domination and semi-saturation demonstrated in Fact~\ref{trans}(b) and Lemma~\ref{kedgeconnected} is part of our motivation for introducing domination into the rich area of graph saturation.
-We quantify how small of graphs can be $F$-dom-sat, the analogue to $\sat(n,F)$, with the following dom-sat values.
+The natural interaction between coverage and semi-saturation demonstrated in Fact~\ref{trans}(b) and Lemma~\ref{kedgeconnected} is part of our motivation for introducing coverage into the rich area of graph saturation.
+We quantify how small of graphs can be $F$-cov-sat, the analogue to $\sat(n,F)$, with the following cov-sat values.